onox/orka/docs/installation.md

 $ make tools
 ```

+and then go to the `orka_tools` folder and run one of the provided executables
+from there.
+See `alr run --list` for a list.

 The project contains some examples that demonstrate the basic usage of
 the library.
 Build the example programs as follows: